-Years ago, I worked in the office of a large private practice.
-I remember a conversation where I asked the practice manager how they determine caseload sizes and schedules for the clinical staff.
-I don’t remember the basic formula that he described, but I distinctly remember this part:
+Years ago, I met a practice manager of a large clinic.
+I asked them how they determine caseload sizes and schedules for the clinical staff.
+I don’t remember the basic formula that was described, but I distinctly remember this part:

 “...and we generally try not to have our SLPs work on Saturdays, but sometimes it can’t be avoided.
 So sometimes they might see a client or two on Saturdays.”

 This was a practice where the office dictated the caseload size and schedule for the SLPs, in terms of hours worked.
 Staff had no say in when and where they worked.
-This was an incredibly BS response.
+This was a rather BS response.
 If you were really “trying” to give your employees two full weekend days off, you would just not allow clients to schedule on Saturdays.

 Another SLP I met told me about a large practice she worked at briefly, in another part of the country.
 A family asked for their child to be transferred to a different SLP.
 The child’s SLP was a Black man and the parent directly stated they did not feel comfortable having their young child receive therapy from a Black male clinician.
 The practice obliged in order to keep the client happy and comfortable, and reassigned the child to a female clinician of a different race.